Amplitude Analysis of the Isospin-Violating Decay $J/\psi\rightarrow\gamma\eta\pi^{0}$: Amplitude Analysis

-The corresponding distributions on the $m_{\gamma\eta}$, $m_{\gamma\piz}$ and $m_{\eta\piz}$ are shown in Fig.~\ref{fig:projections1}, where good agreement between data and MC projections is observed.
+The statistical significance and yields of all intermediate processes in the nominal amplitude model are summarised in Table~\ref{tab:yield}.
+The corresponding distributions on $m_{\gamma\eta}$, $m_{\gamma\piz}$ and $m_{\eta\piz}$ are shown in Fig.~\ref{fig:projections1}, where good agreement between data and MC projections is observed.
 The masses and widths of the most significant resonances, $a_2(1320)^0$ and $b_1(1235)^0$, are allowed to float in the fit.
-The results (Table~\ref{tab:res_para}) are consistent with the world averages~\cite{10.1093/ptep/ptaa104} except for the $b_1(1235)^0$ width.
-Whether this discrepancy originates from an imperfect description of the $\rho(1450)^0$ lineshape~\cite{Achasov:2013eli}, a bias in the world average value~\cite{10.1093/ptep/ptaa104}, or the presence of a nearby axial-vector state~\cite{Clymton:2023txd}, is not understood yet.
-However, the limited statistics in the current dataset and the interference effects from the $\rho(1450)^0$ resonance do not allow to draw a reliable conclusion.
-Larger data samples~\cite{Achasov:2023gey,*Charm-TauFactory:2013cnj}, more precise measurements of the related decays, such as $\jpsi\to \omega\piz\piz$~\cite{BaBar:2018rkc}, and a better determination of the lineshape of the $\rho(1450)^0$ meson via the decay $\rho(1450)^0\to\gamma\eta$~\cite{Achasov:2013eli} are crucial to resolve this question.
+The results are consistent with the world averages~\cite{10.1093/ptep/ptaa104} except for the $b_1(1235)^0$ width, as detailed in the supplemental material~\cite{supplementalMaterial}.
+The larger fitted width of $b_1(1235)^0$ may reflect an imperfect description of the $\rho(1450)^0$ lineshape~\cite{Achasov:2013eli}, a bias in the world average value~\cite{10.1093/ptep/ptaa104}, or the presence of a nearby axial-vector state~\cite{Clymton:2023txd}.
+Larger data samples~\cite{Achasov:2023gey,*Charm-TauFactory:2013cnj}, improved input on related channels, such as $\jpsi\to \omega\piz\piz$~\cite{BaBar:2018rkc}, and a better determination of the lineshape of the $\rho(1450)^0$ meson via the decay $\rho(1450)^0\to\gamma\eta$~\cite{Achasov:2013eli} will be needed to clarify this issue.

 All intermediate states listed by the PDG~\cite{10.1093/ptep/ptaa104}, are tested; none beyond those in the nominal model exhibit $>5\sigma$ significance.
 Furthermore, systematic scans for hypothetical $0^{++}$, $2^{++}$, $1^{--}$, and $1^{+-}$ resonances with widths of 50, 100, 200, and 300~MeV/$c^{2}$ and masses spanning the kinematically allowed region in 40~MeV/$c^{2}$ steps also reveal no significant signals.
 These results constrain possible exotic hadronic states in these decay channels, such as the recently reported $a_0(1710)$~\cite{Wang:2023aza}.